 Our all-new Learning Barge on Wheels is the new sister ship to the Learning Barge.
 It delivers fun learning and river science activities right to your school parking lot, or even to a small group of kids in your neighborhood.

 Summer received her Bachelor’s Degree in Biology with an emphasis on Marine Biology in 2017 from Old Dominion University.
 Starting as an educator on the Learning Barge, she quickly realized her passion for environmental education and the importance of providing meaningful and positive learning experiences for the next generation of river stewards.
-Going into her fifth year on the Learning Barge, she is ready to continue sharing her love of the Elizabeth with students of all ages aboard her favorite education vessel!
+Going into her seventh year on the Learning Barge, she is ready to continue sharing her love of the Elizabeth with students of all ages aboard her favorite education vessel!

 Shannon Yerabek